giangson19/covid_automated_dashboard/README.md

 5. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
 6. ⏳ Construct a live Tableau dashboard that feeds data from the Google Sheets.
 Tableau will then takes care of the daily data refresh.

 *Note: A few of the steps (eg: import to SQL then query from the database) were only there because I was building upon ***Part I***.
-In practice, this process could be simplified according to the case requirements (eg: it's possible SQL can be skipped altogether).*
+In practice, this process could be simplified according to the use case (eg: it's possible SQL can be skipped altogether).*

 All the data, code, and final products of this project will be included in this directory.